Mobility Offer Allocations in Corporate Settings: Experimental Evaluation

 \subsection{Computational Results of the ILP Model}

-Extensive computational experiments using the instances of both sets and solution approaches described above were performed.
+Extensive computational experiments using \redtwo{both instance sets} were performed.
 For determining CPLEX parameters, we used the built-in parameter tuning tool on the set of training instances also used for ALNS parameter tuning (see Section~\ref{sec:ALNSresults}) with a time limit of one hour.
 It turned out that the default parameters of CPLEX worked best.
 Tables~\ref{tab:exactResultsV1} and~\ref{tab:exactResultsV2} show results obtained by the exact solution approach using the ILP model from Section~\ref{ssec:ilp} for instance set AG and RW, respectively.
 In Table~\ref{tab:exactResultsV1} results are aggregated over the instance generation parameters $|D|$, $P_u$, $P_a$, and $P_l$ and in Table~\ref{tab:exactResultsV2} the results are grouped by the instance parameters $|P|$ and $\nu$.
 A time limit of at most one hour per instance was used.
-The number of instances per group is given in columns~\enquote{\#I}; columns~\enquote{\#S} provide the number of solved instances; columns~\enquote{$\overline{\mathrm{gap}}$} provide, for instances not solved to optimality, the average optimality gap between the objective function value of the found solution and the lower bound in percent; columns~\enquote{\#N/S} provide the number of instances in which no feasible solution was found, either because of the time or the memory limit; columns~\enquote{$\overline{t}$[s]} provide the average runtime in seconds over all instances that were solved to optimality.
-For the instance set RW, columns~\enquote{$\overline{t^*}$[s]} show the average time needed to solve the instances with the ILP model utilizing vehicle classes as described in Section~\ref{sec:ILPMOAPVC}.
+The number of instances per group is given in columns~\enquote{\#I}. \redtwo{C}olumns~\enquote{\#S} provide the number of solved instances. \redtwo{C}olumns~\enquote{$\overline{\mathrm{gap}}$} provide the average optimality gap between the objective function value of the found solution and the lower bound in percent. \redtwo{C}olumns~\enquote{\#N/S} provide the number of instances in which no feasible solution was found, either because of the time or the memory limit. \redtwo{C}olumns~\enquote{$\overline{t}$[s]} provide the average runtime in seconds over all instances that were solved to optimality.
+For the instance set RW, columns~\enquote{$\overline{t^*}$[s]} show the average time needed to solve the instances with the ILP model utilizing vehicle classes as described in Section~\ref{sec:ILPMOAPVC}. \redtwo{Note that the optimal solution value for both variants with and without vehicle classes remains equal and that the time needed for computing actual vehicle assignments based on the vehicle class assignments is negligible.}